rayannott/rayannott/README.md

 ## **Interests** 🎨
-I like and sometimes do these things: ...
 - piano (check out [this clip](https://youtube.com/clip/UgkxlRIhGJqhNfKIHo6oJgLqtGlehYs2RzR_?si=ztX3tDY_P7VGRzS1 "Chopin - Nocturne Op.
 9 No. 2")) and guitar
 - digital photography (search `#ph` hashtag in my personal [Telegram channel](https://t.me/meinluftschloss))
 - teaching ([coding](https://github.com/rayannott/teaching-coding), for example; there's also math olympiades, but it's all in Russian)